 22. He must be co-operative with the master so that both deck and engine departments function towards bringing the emergency situation under control in the quickest possible time

-23. Last but not the least, the chief engineer should maintain a proper conduct with his crew members and address their queries and requirements at the best of his abilities.
+23. Last but not the least, the chief engineer should maintain a proper conduct with his crew members and address their queries and requirements to the best of his abilities.